caryatid/cueball/README.md

 # cueball
 Basic workflow setup.
-Initially built to demonstrate golang design patterns.
+Initially designed to demonstrate golang design patterns.

 # Motivating circumstances
 This project is largely motivated tangentially; by circumstances seen in the field